-- 12. That a source separated organics (kitchen organics) trial be conducted for residential households in 2014, subject to approval of capital budgets, and based on the results, recommendations be brought forward regarding a full-scale program. - 13.
+- 10. That near term and longer term recycling processing capacity be secured to accommodate the growth in recycling. - 11.
+That, subject to Recommendation No. 1, a leaf and yard waste collection program using approved compostable bags and/or hard-wall containers (e.g., old garbage cans) be implemented for 7 months per year on a bi-weekly collection basis and the existing Leaf-It Depots be closed in 2013. - 12.
+That a source separated organics (kitchen organics) trial be conducted for residential households in 2014, subject to approval of capital budgets, and based on the results, recommendations be brought forward regarding a full-scale program with an implementation by 2017. - 13.
 That, based on results of the source separated organics trial program and subject to capital budget approval, a full scale source separated organics program be implemented. - 14.
-That all organics collected through the above programs be composted at composting facilities to be developed at Brady Road landfill site, subject to capital budget approval. - 15.
-That, subject to the approval of capital budgets, beginning in 2013, up to four Community Resource Recovery Centres (CRRCs) be developed in strategic locations, with initial sites at Brady Road Landfill and in the north area of the city (location to be determined), and that an access fee of \$5.00 be applied. - 16.
+That all organics collected through the above programs be composted at composting facilities to be developed at Brady Road Landfill site, subject to capital budget approval. - 15.
+That, subject to the approval of capital budgets, beginning in 2013, up to 4 Community Resource Recovery Centres (CRRCs) be developed in strategic locations, with initial sites at Brady Road Landfill and in the north area of the city (location to be determined), and that an access fee of \$5.00 be applied for all material except those covered under other programs, such as household hazardous waste, electronic waste or recycling. - 16.
 That non-profit organizations and product stewards be considered for partnership at CRRCs to divert material rather than disposing of it. - 17.
 That discussions with the multifamily residential sector be ongoing for future program improvements including, but not limited to, improved recycling and possible future source separated organics.